mbaumer/us_hep_funding/docs/_states/NJ.md

 <a name="NJ-11"></a>
 [Back to top](#top)
 ## NJ-11 -- Rep. Rodney Frelinghuysen (R)
+### Committees
+Rodney Frelinghuysen is the #1 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016